-The `c14' models, except for r1c14ldmsf1, follow similar bar evolution paths until they diverge due to vertical buckling instability.
-Note that increasing the DM resolution to $\mratio=1$ in model r1c14hdm does not substantially alter the evolution of bar strength relative to model r1c14 with $\mratio=10$ (Appendix \ref{appendix:additional}).
-Although more unstable disks, such as those in the `c14' models, are less sensitive to resolution effects regarding the bar formation epoch, variations in softening length noticeably affect bar strength during the post-buckling phase.
-In Figure \ref{fig:f2max}, the bar strength in model r1c14ldmsf06 decreases by 0.2 from $F_2 \approx 0.56$, whereas r1c14 continues to grow and r1c14ldm undergoes gradual bar weakening.
+The "c14" models, except for r1c14ldmsf1, follow similar bar evolution paths until they diverge due to vertical buckling instability.
+Note that increasing the DM resolution to $\mratio=1$ in model r1c14hdm does not substantially alter the evolution of bar strength relative to model r1c14 with $\mratio=10$ (see Fig.~\ref{fig:f2max_lz_appendix} and \ref{fig:sigmarz_hdm} in Appendix \ref{appendix:additional}).
+Additional unstable disks, such as those in the "c14" models, are less sensitive to resolution effects in terms of the bar formation epoch, making direct comparison between models straightforward.
+These models follow a similar evolutionary path until around 3 Gyr, when they diverge due to buckling instability.
+In particular, model r1c14ldmsf06 (with larger softening) undergoes a pronounced buckling instability that significantly weakens the bar strength.
+We return to the origin of the buckling instability induced by the softening in Sect.~\ref{sec33}.
+In Fig. \ref{fig:f2max}, the bar strength in model r1c14ldmsf06 decreases by 0.2 from $F_2 \approx 0.56$, whereas r1c14 continues to grow and r1c14ldm undergoes gradual bar weakening.
 In model r1c14ldmsf03 (Appendix \ref{appendix:additional}), the buckling instability rapidly decreases the bar strength by 0.08 from $F_2 \approx 0.48$ around $2.2 \, \Gyr$ (Fig.~\ref{fig:f2max_lz_appendix}).
-This indicates an inverse correlation between the DM softening length and the magnitude of buckling-induced weakening in $F_2$.
+This indicates a correlation between the DM softening length and the magnitude of buckling-induced weakening in $F_2$.